🎥

 2. Heightened confrontations between crew and executives

-Mark Wahlberg’s character (based on real crew member Mike Williams) is given several standout heroic moments.
-While Mike Williams was indeed a real hero who helped save lives, the film combines events from multiple people and amplifies some of his actions for dramatic effect.
+Mark Wahlberg’s character (based on real crew member Mike Williams) is portrayed as the primary hero with several standout dramatic actions.
+While Williams was genuinely courageous and played a key role in the evacuation, the film combines events from multiple crew members and exaggerates some of his individual contributions for cinematic effect.

 Sources: The official U.S. Chemical Safety Board investigation report, survivor interviews (including Mike Williams and other rig workers), contemporary news coverage from *The New York Times*, *The Wall Street Journal*, and CNN, and the book *Deepwater Horizon: A Story of Disaster, Courage, and the Human Spirit*.